andysandford/sm64-livesplit-autosplitter/README.md

 # Description
 * Splits on fadeout
 * Supports Project64 1.6 and Mupen64Plus
 * Aims to support all common split options.
-If something is missing please let me (AndySandford) know.
+If something is broken or missing please let me (AndySandford) know.

 # You should also check out [aglab2's autosplitter](https://github.com/aglab2/LiveSplitAutoSplitters)
 It might have some features that this splitter does not.